sdmalek44/little-shop-redux/README.md

 ### Working Collaboratively

-* Use Git and GitHub to work collaboratively, develop in smaller groups, and resolve merge conflicts
+* Use Git Merge Workflow and GitHub to work collaboratively, develop in smaller groups, and resolve merge conflicts

 ## Getting Started